al3xandru/golang-driver/README.md

 [golang-driver](https://github.com/mstump/golang-driver) and uses the version 2.2 of the [DataStax C/C++ driver for Cassandra](https://github.com/datastax/cpp-driver).

+I really appreciate feedback about what's currently supported, the internals, and what features might be useful for you.

 ### Build

 1. [Build](http://datastax.github.io/cpp-driver/topics/building/) and install the DataStax [C/C++ driver](https://github.com/datastax/cpp-driver)